Victoire of France: Reign of Louis XVI

-The Mesdames did not get along well with Queen Marie Antoinette.
-When the Queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined the formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the Queen's reforms, which gathered in the salon of the Mesdames.
-They entertained extensively at Bellevue as well as at Versailles; their salon was reportedly regularly frequented by minister Jean Frédéric Phélypeaux, Count of Maurepas, whom Adélaïde had elevated to power, by Louis Joseph, Prince of Condé and the Prince of Conti, both members of the anti-Austrian party, as well as Pierre Beaumarchais, who read aloud his satires of Austria and its power figures.
+During this period, the Mesdames did not get along well with Marie Antoinette.
+When the Queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the Queen's reforms, whom then gathered in the Mesdames' salon.
+They entertained extensively at Bellevue as well as at Versailles; their salon was reportedly regularly frequented by minister Jean Frédéric Phélypeaux, Count of Maurepas, whom Adélaïde had elevated to power; by Louis Joseph, Prince of Condé a member of the anti-Austrian party; and Pierre Beaumarchais, a playwright.
 The Austrian Ambassador Florimond Claude, Comte de Mercy-Argenteau reported that their salon was a centre of intrigues against Marie Antoinette, where the Mesdames tolerated poems satirizing the queen.
-The Mesdames gathered the extreme conservative Dévots party of the nobility opposed to the philosophes, the Encyclopédistes and the economists.
+The Mesdames gathered the extreme conservative Dévots party of the nobility that opposed the philosophes, the Encyclopédistes, and the economists.